ramanareddybv/AIML/README.md

 Singular & Non Singular Matrix
 ==============================
 If the determinant of a square matrix is zero then it is Singular matrix, If the determinant of a square matrix is not equal to zero then it is non singular matrix.
 For a given square matrix A, |A| = 0 ----> Singular Matrix.
 For a given square matrix A, |A| != 0 ----> Non Singular Matrix
+Inverse of a singular matrix cannot be found

 ======================================= Algebra of Matrix =======================================